hisapy/terraform-aws-cloudfront-s3-hosting/README.md

 ## Website Deployment

-The _basic_ steps to deploy an static website with this setup:
+The _basic_ steps to deploy an static website with this setup would be:

 1. Build your site
 2. Upload/sync your new build to S3